View Main Condition: Anemia

 Anemia - iron deficiency

-Red blood cells bring oxygen to the body's tissues.
-Healthy red blood cells are made in your bone marrow.
+Red blood cells bring oxygen to your body's tissues.
+Red blood cells are made in your bone marrow.
 Red blood cells circulate through your body for 3 to 4 months.
 Parts of your body, such as your spleen, remove old blood cells.

 Iron is a key part of red blood cells.
-Without iron, the blood cannot carry oxygen effectively.
+Without iron to make hemoglobin, your blood cannot carry oxygen effectively.
 Your body normally gets iron through your diet.
 It also reuses iron from old red blood cells.

 Iron deficiency anemia develops when your body's iron stores run low.
 This can occur because: